RunLaszloRun/ipfs-cluster/docs/dag-sharding-rfc.md

 ....
 ```

 Under this implementation replication of shards proceeds like replication of an ordinary pinned cid.
 If a shard is replicated across the cluster then data is not always lost during a node failure.
-To get better guarantees for less extra space we will need to complete the work described in the fault tolerance section.
+To get better guarantees for less extra space we will need to proceed in the direction of the fault tolerance described in the Future Work section.

 ### Adding files
-Currently the proposed implementation of basic sharding relies on ipfs-cluster having a lot of control over the process of adding a file to ipfs.
-For now we assume that users must add data to be sharded to ipfs-cluster directly to give cluster this control over the insertion process, though later on cluster could ideally handle sharding existing dags using an ipld transform.
+Currently the proposed implementation of basic sharding relies on ipfs-cluster having an incoming stream of data that can be read lazily as cluster sends off blocks to remote peers.
+This allows sharding files that are too big to fit in a single repo or whose dags are too big to read into memory all at once, as resources can be cleared while streaming occurs.
+Only the cids of blocks in the shard need to be maintained to construct the shard node of the cluster-dag, not the entire block or in-memory node structure.
+Therefore in our basic sharding implementation we assume that sharded data must be added to ipfs-cluster directly.
+This is because, as far as we know, there is not currently a way to access such a stream of blocks belonging to an already-imported-dag without potentially overloading the local ipfs daemon's resources.

 The cluster node adding the file will read in a stream of bytes that are then passed to an importer to create an ipfs files dag chunked (size-splitter or rabin-splitter) and layed out (trickle or balanced) per user instruction.
-Concurrent with ipfs files dag creation, the importing ipfs-cluster node will oversee construction of a cluster-dag shard node that also references the data leaves of the ipfs files dag.
-Once a shard is filled with leaf nodes it must be allocated and pinned to an ipfs-cluster node.
+Before importing blocks of each shard the cluster peer calls the `allocate()` function to find the pinning peer for the upcoming shard.
+Concurrent with ipfs files dag creation and transmission of the dag's blocks to the allocated cluster peer, the importing ipfs-cluster node will oversee construction of a cluster-dag shard node using the cids of the blocks of the ipfs files dag.
+Once a shard is filled with cid references it will also be transmitted and pinned to the allocated ipfs-cluster node.
 This process continues until both dags are fully constructed and pinned as expected.
-There are a few potential mechanisms for transporting the shard from the importing node to the pinning node.
-The importing node could add the shard to its ipfs node, pin, signal the pinning node to take over ownership (perhaps by adding to the state via consensus), and finally unpin the data.
-Alternatively the importing node could `ipfs block put` and `ipfs pin` on the pinning node by making an RPC to the pinning node's cluster peer.
-In this case perhaps the pinning node would check the state to ensure it was actually assigned the pin before running the rpc to completion (TODO -- I am still unclear exactly how consensus and shard transfer should work together, need to go through current implementation).
-Note that this will be one of the more involved parts of implementing basic sharding and will almost certainly involve extracting, refactoring and adding features to the dag building functionality of go-ipfs.
-See the Complications section for the additional possible hurdles for implementing this when the added file is too big to fit on one ipfs repo.
+The importing node transmits blocks by calling `ipfs block put` and `ipfs pin` on the pinning node's ipfs daemon via an RPC to the pinning cluster peer.
+The pinning node should check the state to ensure it was actually assigned the pin before running the rpc to completion.
+Note that this will be one of the more involved parts of implementing basic sharding and will involve extracting, refactoring and adding features to the dag building functionality of go-ipfs.

+There will likely be several endpoints entering into the functionality for adding sharded data.
+For example, there will be a go endpoint `Add(r io.Reader, opts...)` which just adds arbitrary data.
+There will be an HTTP endpoint to which users can post multipart data just like it is now posted to ipfs and which creates the unixfs merkle dag.
+If dags can be streamed node by node through ipfs safely without possibly overloading the process and its repo, cluster will likely support an AddDag(chan <-*dagNode) endpoint which allocates already-imported-dags.

+We will likely abstract the importing functionality into an importer component of cluster.
+Following current conventions other cluster modules would communicate with this component over RPC.
+However, the RPC module we use does not handle transmitting streams of data so this component and the components containing the endpoints described above will need to expose a stream friendly abstraction, potentially an HTTP endpoint or socket.

+As part of polishing this process we will eventually need to polish cluster's UX around sharding.
+We will likely want `ipfs-cluster-ctl` commands for adding files, ex `ipfs-cluster-ctl add` beyond the current ipfs proxy endpoint method of adding to cluster and will probably want something like a `--shard` flag for this command.
+Additionally "How much room do I have in my cluster?" is a very predictable question that users importing huge files will want to know.
+We should add cluster cli tools (something like ipfs metrics, or the still-unmade connectivity-graph) that inform users how much space they have available throughout the entire cluster, and the largest recommended file the cluster can ingest.
+Perhaps later on we can get even fancier and include predictions of insertion time, and a visualization of how many shards of what size will be added.

+# Future work

-# Fault tolerance
+## Fault tolerance
+Disclaimer: this needs more work and that work will go into its own RFC.
+This section provides a basis upon which we can build.
+It is included to demonstrate that the current sharding model works well for implementing this important extension.
+We will bring this effort back into focus once the prerequisite basic sharding discussed above is implemented.

-## Background reading
+### Background reading
 This [report on RS coding for fault tolerance in RAID-like Systems by Plank](https://web.eecs.utk.edu/~plank/plank/papers/CS-96-332.pdf) is a very straightforward and practical guide.
 It has been helpful in planning out how to approach fault tolerance in cluster and will be very helpful when we actually implement.
 It has an excellent description of how to implement the algorithm that calculates the code from data, and how to implement recovery.
 Furthermore one of his example use case studies include algorithms for initialization of the checksum values that will be useful when replicating very large files.

-## Proposed implementation
+### Proposed implementation
-### Overview
+#### Overview
 The general idea of fault tolerant storage is to store your data in such a way that if several machines go down all of your data can be reconstructed.
 Of course you could simply store all of your data on every machine in your cluster, but many clever approaches use data sharding and techniques like erasure codes to achieve the same result with fewer bits stored.
 A standard approach is to store shards of data across multiple data devices and then store some kind of checksum information in separate, checksum devices.
 It is a simple matter to extend the basic sharding implementation above to work well in this paradigm.
 When storing a file in a fault tolerant configuration ipfs-cluster, as in basic sharding, will store the ipfs files dag without its leaves and an cluster-dag.
 However now the cluster-dag has additional shards not referencing the leaves of the ipfs files dag, but rather to checksum data taken over all the file's data.
 For an m out of n encoding:

 ```